pplux/px_sched/README.md

     schd.runAfter(s2, job, &s3);
   }

-  px::Sync last = s3;
+  // Sync objects can be copied, internally they are just a handle. px::Sync last = s3;

+  // The main thread will now wait for the last task to finish, the task graph is infered by the
-  printf("Waiting for tasks to finish...\n");
+  // usage of sync objects and no wait has ocurred on the main thread until now. printf("Waiting for tasks to finish...\n");
   schd.waitFor(last); // wait for all tasks to finish printf("Waiting for tasks to finish...DONE \n");